‘Days Of Our Lives’ Spoilers: Abigail Devises A Devilish Plan

 — Days of our Lives (@nbcdays) December 1, 2018

-Meanwhile, Ted Laurent (Giles Marini) will be hard at work trying to get Ben Weston (Robert Scott Wilson) to admit that he is the person who started the fire at the cabin, and nearly killed Ciara Brady (Victoria Konefal).
+Meanwhile, Ted Laurent (Giles Marini) will be hard at work trying to get Ben Weston (Robert Scott Wilson) to admit that he is the person who started the fire at the cabin that nearly killed Ciara Brady (Victoria Konefal).

 However, it seems that Ben is going to stick to his guns and he will not admit to anything.
 Ben has maintained his innocence through all of the drama, including when Trip Dalton (Lucas Adams) tried to frame him.
 It doesn’t seem likely that he’ll confess to anything now.

-In another part of Salem, Days of our Lives viewers will watch as Rafe Hernandez (Galen Gering) will question his wife, Hope Brady (Kristian Alfonso) about what she took a trip to Smith Island.
+In another part of Salem, Days of our Lives viewers will watch as Rafe Hernandez (Galen Gering) will question his wife, Hope Brady (Kristian Alfonso), about why she took a trip to Smith Island.

 Fans can see all of the drama play out when Days of our Lives airs weekday afternoons on NBC.